 Today is yours to spend at leisure exploring the UNESCO listed old city of Dubrovnik with its towering fortress wall and the Dubrovnik Cathedral, built in Roman Baroque architectural style.

-Alternatively, you can opt to join an optional excursion to the island of Korcula, enroute a stop is made to one of the well-known wine cellars of the Peljesac peninsula to sample local wine.
+Alternatively, you can opt to join an optional excursion to the island of Korcula or Montenegro and it's Bay of Kotor.

 Overnight: Dubrovnik | Breakfast, Dinner